bcgsc/tigmint/README.md

 # Usage

-To run Tigmint on the draft assembly `draft.fa` with the reads `reads.fq.gz`, which have been run through `longranger basic`:
+To run Tigmint on the draft assembly `myassembly.fa` with the reads `myreads.fq.gz`, which have been run through `longranger basic`:

 ```sh
 tigmint-make tigmint draft=myassembly reads=myreads